darshan-balar2400/madovergrills/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-It is an online booking table,seeing menu,etc.. of resturant.
+It is an online booking table,seeing menu,etc.. of Restaurant .
 We provides some online fecilities like the following to the any user

 - user can pre book the table for specified date and time,
 - user can see online menu of resturant,